arcanelab/RetroSim/docs/Graphics.md

 ### Tile memory

-This is where the bitmaps for the tiles are stored.
-The width and height of an individual tile is specified by graphics registers at addresses 0x100 and 0x101.
+This is where the color indices for the tiles are stored.
+The width and height of an individual tile is specified by graphics registers at addresses TILE_WIDTH and TILE_HEIGHT.

-The tile-memory can contain any kind of bitmap data, both text and non-text characters/tiles.
-The tile memory is initialized with the default font data.

 Each byte contains an index to the palette RAM, which contains 256 colors.